xStarbound/xStarbound/doc/lua/interface.md

 jarray{ -- Array of binds.
   jobject{
     type = "key", -- A keybind.
-    value = jobject{
-      key = "W", -- The key that must be pressed to activate the bind.
+    value = "W", -- The key that must be pressed to activate the bind.
     -- See the `Key` names below for valid key names. mods = jarray{"LShift"} -- Here, *at least* the specified modifiers -- must be pressed or held to count.
 Extra modifiers are okay, and -- the state of the three lock keys is *completely* ignored even if -- they are specified in the modifiers array.
 Optional; if -- unspecified, defaults to an empty `jarray{}`.
 See the `KeyMod` -- names below for valid key modifier names.
-    }
   },
   {
-    type = "mouse", -- A mouse bind. value = jobject{
-      mouseButton = "MouseMiddle", -- The mouse button that must be -- clicked to activate the bind.
+    type = "mouse", -- A mouse bind. value = "MouseMiddle", -- The mouse button that must be -- clicked to activate the bind.
 See the `MouseButton` names below -- for valid mouse button names.
     mods = jarray{"LShift"} -- Same as above.
-    }
   },
   {
     type = "controller", -- A controller button bind.
 Binds of this type -- are currently useless because xClient does not check controller -- button presses at all.
-    value = jobject{
-      button = "Y" -- The controller button that must be pressed to -- activate the bind.
+    value = "Y" -- The controller button that must be pressed to -- activate the bind.
 See the `ControllerButton` names below -- for valid controller button names.
     controller = 0 -- The controller which must be used to activate -- the bind.
 Starts from 0.
 If you have multiple controllers -- plugged in, their order is dependent on your system -- configuration.
-    }
   }
 }
 ```